H-N-Minh/NN-QuickXplain/DecisionTree/README.md

   The config is inspried by best config of arcade

 NOTE: only train 1 session at a time cause each session is 10gb ram crazy

+start again smarter way
+idea: train all models with configs that doesnt depends that estimator must be Randomforest since n_estimators and 'direct' requires randomforest, it is redundant to have trials of them with anything else so we include them in next training session
+    optuna_trials: 30
+    optuna_goal: "MCC"
+    test_size: [0.1, 0,9]
+    max_depth: [10, 20, 30, 40, 50, 60, 70, 80, 90, null]
+    estimator_type: ['DecisionTree', 'RandomForest']
+    multi_output_type: ['MultiOutputClassifier', 'ClassifierChain']
+    use_pca: [false, true]
+    class_weight: ['balanced', null]
+    n_estimator: [1]

+next one:
+remove decisiontree, every other metrics is anything